 A minimum of 25 percent of the total program funding is reserved for school districts in specifically defined underserved communities, which will receive priority consideration.
-The program’s guidelines will be jointly developed by the major utility providers and will be presented for the CPUC’s approval in February 2021 with approval expected in March 2021.
+The program’s guidelines will be jointly developed by the major utility providers and is tentatively scheduled to be presented for the CPUC’s approval in May 2021 with adoption of guidelines expected in May 2021.
 Similar to the Prop 39 program, SEESP, while funded and developed by the utility providers, will be administered by the California Energy Commission (CEC).
-The CEC will begin accepting applications on April 1, 2021 with approvals beginning May 1, 2021.
+The CEC will begin accepting applications in June 2021 with approvals beginning in July 2021.

 What Does This Mean for You?

 With details still being developed, AB 841 and SEESP offer a financial boost to many districts struggling to fund HVAC and plumbing projects.
 Bill language indicates that the program will not adhere to the same types of cost-effectiveness metrics that Prop 39 and other utility rebate programs typically require.